The Garden Grazer

 Southwestern Chopped Salad with Cilantro-Lime Dressing

 A fresh and flavorful Southwestern Chopped Salad recipe tossed in the most delicious creamy avocado cilantro-lime dressing!
 This southwest salad is so crisp and refreshing, plus simple to prepare.
-(Vegan, gluten-free, oil-free option.)
+(Vegan, gluten-free, refined oil-free.)

 Southwestern Chopped Salad with creamy cilantro lime dressing on plate

-This Southwestern Chopped Salad with homemade Creamy Cilantro-Lime Dressing is our all-time favorite salad.
+This Southwestern Chopped Salad with a homemade creamy cilantro-lime dressing is our all-time favorite salad.

-It's filled with colorful fresh vegetables and plant-based nutrition.
+It's filled with crisp, colorful vegetables and lots of plant-based nutrition.
 So fresh and delicious!

 Ingredients in a bowl for southwestern chopped salad

 • Black beans: This adds great texture, heartiness, and plant-based fiber and protein.
-I simply rinse and drain a 15-ounce can, but you can also cook your own from scratch.
-(You will need about 1.5 cups cooked beans.)
+I rinse and drain a 15-ounce can, but you can also cook your own from scratch.
+(You'll need about 1.5 cups cooked beans.)

 • Orange bell pepper: Or you can use yellow or red bell pepper if desired.

-• Cherry tomatoes or grape tomatoes: I like these best because they are so flavorful, but you can also use roma tomato, plum tomato, or other garden tomato.
-Just be sure they are ripe and flavorful.
+• Cherry tomatoes or grape tomatoes: I like these best because they're so flavorful, but you can also use roma tomato, plum tomato, or other garden tomato.
+Just be sure they're ripe and flavorful.

 • Cooked sweet corn: Either fresh corn on the cob, canned, thawed frozen corn, fire-roasted, etc.